MaciejBabicki/Programmers/README.md

 **Security**: Spring Security

 ## Features
-**User CRUD operations:** Programmer basic personal data with specialization Repository name
+**User CRUD operations:** Programmer's personal data with specialization and repository name

 **Searching Repositories:** You can find the Github repositories for concrete programmer, filter not fork repositories, see the branches, last commits and more.